Vladimír Železný: Political career

 In 2002, Železný was elected to the Czech Senate for the Znojmo circuit.
 Analysts said he selected the seat based on the high ratings of TV Nova and high rates of unemployment and said he was "widely suspected" of seeking election only to secure parliamentary immunity.

 In 2004 he was elected to the European Parliament.
 He founded the Independent Democrats (Nezávislí demokraté) in 2005 and was elected its chairman.
 In 2006 he unsuccessfully sought election to the Chamber of Deputies.

 In 2008 he told Prague Radio he was a "fierce eurosceptic" and said the European Union was "an over-regulated environment which strongly resembles what we know from our communist past" In 2009 he launched Libertas.cz.

 Criminal activities

-He was suspected of selling property and making a speculative agreement with a Liechtenstein company to avoid paying his debt to CME.
-Later he was freed of the charges.
+Following his 1999 split with investors, Železný was suspected of selling property and making a speculative agreement with a Liechtenstein company to avoid paying his debt to CME.
+In 2011 the High Court in Prague acquitted him of the charges.

-In 2001 he was publicly arrested and charged with tax evasion and defrauding creditors in connection with the Nova company.
+In 2001 Železný was publicly arrested and charged with tax evasion and defrauding creditors in connection with the Nova company.
 In 2003 the Senate voted to lift his immunity to allow the police to investigate and in 2005 the European Parliament followed suit.
-Later he was freed of the charges.
+Later he was acquitted of the charges.
 In 2007 he was found guilty of tax evasion in connection to paintings he had imported in 1998, fined €250,000 and given a two-year suspended jail sentence with a two-year probation.
 The verdict was later upheld by the High Court in Prague.